jia1217/ParallelProgammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 -[PYNQ-Z2 Setup Guide](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z2_setup.html).

-We can also use another way to use PYNQ more convenient as below:
+-[Optional] Additionally, we can enhance the usability of PYNQ on campus through the following approach:

-* Firstly, we need to connect the PYNQ by the Serial Port Terminal(like MobXterm), and we need to set some parameters like below:
+* Firstly, we need to connect the PYNQ by the Serial Port Terminal (like MobXterm), and we need to set some parameters like below:

   <div align=center><img src="Images/18/5.png" alt="drawing" width="600"/></div>